oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/migrate/migrate.md

 *This lab assumes you have:*

-* Basic knowledge of Java, Maven and Git
+* Basic knowledge of Java, Maven, and Git
-* Java 21 or newer (full JDK not a JRE) installed.
+* Java 21 or later (full JDK, not a JRE) installed.
 * [Maven 3.6+](https://maven.apache.org/install.html) installed.

 ## Task 1: Run the Maven command to run OpenRewrite

-For this example, we will upgrade the Spring Framework PetClinic application to run on WebLogic Server 15.1.1 with JDK 21, including Jakarta EE 9.1, Spring Framework 6.2.x and Hibernate.
-Will also automatically convert the cache from the deprecated and removed `ehcache 2.0` to Spring Native Cache.
+For this example, we will upgrade the Spring Framework PetClinic application to run on WebLogic Server 15.1.1 with JDK 21, including Jakarta EE 9.1, Spring Framework 6.2.x, and Hibernate.
+It'll also automatically convert the cache from the deprecated and removed `ehcache 2.0` to Spring Native Cache.

 Run the following command to run OpenRewrite on the **`spring-framework-petclinic`** application: